 23. Brandman University (Irvine, California)

 Brandman University is a nonprofit, private university, originally established by Chapman University to educate members of the El Toro Marine Corps Air Station.
-Although Brandman now offers education to the public, it is still very friendly to the military, and ranks among the best Business Administration programs for the military by U.S. News and World Report.
+Although Brandman now offers education to the public, it is still very friendly to the military.
 Brandman University is regionally accredited by the WSCUC Senior College and University Commission.

 Brandman offers an online Bachelor’s and Master’s in Business Administration.
 The BBA requires 18 lower division core credits and 33 upper division core credits.
 Emphases of study in the BBA include Information Systems Management, Accounting, Finance, Human Resources, Entrepreneurship, Organizational Leadership, Management Organizational Communication, and Marketing.

 The MBA is two parts: the MBA Core of 24 – 36 credits (depending on course waivers), and 12 credits of electives (or an emphasis area).
 The program requires 36-48 credits total.
 Students must complete a final capstone course.
 Emphasis areas include Accounting, Finance, Entrepreneurship, Health Administration, Human Resources, International Business, Organizational Leadership, Marketing, and e-Business Strategic Management.

 24. Liberty University Online (Lynchburg, Virginia)